CristianDavideConte/universalSmoothScroll/README.md

 uss.setYStepLengthCalculator(myScrollCalculator, myContainer);
 ```

-You don't have to write your own StepLengthCalculator if you don't want to, infact the API will still function even if you don't specify any.<br/>
+You don't have to write your own StepLengthCalculator if you don't want to, infact the API will still function even if you don't specify any (the behavior will be linear).<br/>
 You can also use the functions of the `universalsmoothscroll-ease-functions` library that you can find [here](https://github.com/CristianDavideConte/universalSmoothScroll/blob/master/js/universalsmoothscroll-ease-functions.js) to get a StepLengthCalculator.<br/>

 For example:<br/>